-- Cultural Semiotics

-- User Experience
+- Human-centered design

-- Product Photography and Imaging
+- Ethics in design

+- Solving real problems through design

-- Portfolio Building
+- Immersive research

+- Ethics in Design

-PDES 302
+PDES 304

-DesignSpace 4
+DesignSpace 4: Topical Design Studio

-(6 credit hours)
+(3 credit hours)

 This is a project-based major studio that builds upon prior learning to solve contemporary problems in the world through the products they design.
 In doing so, students engage both local and global client-collaborators, building skills in immersive design research and refining design processes.
-(Workshop topics may change in response to current influences and needs.)

 EMPHASIS:

 - Human-centered design

 - Ethics in design

 - Solving real problems through design

 - Immersive research

-WORKSHOPS:

 - Ethics in Design

-- Prototype Animation

-- Sustainable Materials & Processes

 PDES 310

-Materials and Manufacturing Processes
+Manufacturing Processes

 (3 credit hours)

 This course introduces students to the properties of materials and manufacturing processes and how both are expressed in designed objects.
 Issues studied will include sustainability, industry awareness, design strategy, energetics/life of a product, and ethics of materials and manufacturing processes.

 EMPHASIS:

-• Traditional materials and contemporary applications
+- Traditional materials and contemporary applications

 - Contemporary and emerging materials and processes

 - Economy of materials

 PDES 320

 Professional Practice

 (3 credit hours)

 This course provides discussion and exercises regarding the following topics:

 - Principles of design leadership in society

 - Principles of design project planning and management

 - Project organization and teamwork

 - Portfolio building and self-promotion

 - Starting a design career

 PDES 401

 DesignSpace 5

 (6 credit hours)

 This is a 2-part studio that builds upon all previous work to prepare students for a successful Thesis project.
 Part-1 (first half of the semester) is dedicated to an independent exploratory project to help students discover a direction of thesis study.
 It is closely tied to the research and writing students concurrently conduct in their required literature elective: Thesis Research and Writing.
 Part-2 (second half of the semester) is dedicated to the start of the Thesis project.
 During both projects, students collaborate with community, industry and/or entrepreneurial partners, with the intent to bring the finished design to market.

 EMPHASIS:

 - Thesis research and writing

 - Thesis experimentation and early project development

 PDES 402

 DesignSpace 6

 (9 credit hours)

-DesignSpace 6 is a nine credit hour studio housed in the Design Incubator Hub.
-In this capstone studio course, students engage with mentors-industry professionals, business and entrepreneurship educators, and alumni-to fully immerse in the development of a Thesis project.
-Since the Design Incubator Hub is designed to facilitate the collaboration of program partners, and alumni, graduates will be encouraged to continue their work in this facility to complete the development, production and launch of their product.
+DesignSpace 6 is a nine-credit hour studio housed in the Design Incubator Hub.
+In this capstone studio course, students engage with mentors-industry professionals, business and entrepreneurship educators, and alumni-to fully immerse in the development of a thesis project.

-KCAI Design Incubator Hub:
+EMPHASIS: